bowphp/microservice/README.md

 Bow/               MicroserviceConfiguration  (the ONLY Bow-coupled file)
 ```

-Every transport implements the same two contracts, so adding a fifth (NATS,
+Every transport implements the same two contracts, so adding a sixth (NATS,
-MQTT, gRPC) means writing one server + one client class — nothing else moves.
+MQTT, etc.) means writing one server + one client class — nothing else moves.

 ### The envelope